First Time User? Enroll now.

 Gun shot, siren at 100 feet

-As loudness increases, the amount of time you can hear the sound before damage occurs decreases.
-Hearing protectors reduce the loudness of sound reaching the ears, making it possible to listen to louder sounds for a longer time.
+As sound gets louder, the amount of time you can listen to it before damage occurs decreases.
+Hearing protectors reduce the loudness of sound reaching the ears.
+They allow you to listen to louder sounds for a longer time.

-An easy way to become aware of potentially harmful noise is to pay attention to warning signs that a sound might be damaging to your hearing.
+An easy way to be more aware of possibly harmful noise is to pay attention to warning signs that a sound might be damaging to your hearing.
 A sound may be harmful if:

 Current as of:

 December 2, 2020

 Author: Healthwise StaffMedical Review: William H. Blahd Jr. MD, FACEP - Emergency MedicineKathleen Romito MD - Family MedicineCharles M. Myer III MD - Otolaryngology

 Medical Review:William H. Blahd Jr. MD, FACEP - Emergency Medicine & Kathleen Romito MD - Family Medicine & Charles M. Myer III MD - Otolaryngology